superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

   return response.choices[0].message.content
 ```

-Using the subroutine above to generate question and answer/ground-truth pairs as :
+We use the subroutine above to generate question and answer (ground-truth) pairs as follows:

 ```python
 # Generate question-answer pairs for the given chunk